AndreArtus/anko/doc/SQLITE.md

 `having(String)`                      | Specify raw `having` expression
 `having(String, args)` :star:         | Specify a `having` expression with arguments

-Functions marked with :star: parse its arguments in a special way.
+Functions marked with :star: parse their arguments in a special way.
 They allow you to provide values in any order and support escaping seamlessly.

 ```kotlin
 db.select("User", "name")